 The main takeaway of the study is that exposure to UV light anywhere on the body drives a huge increase in testosterone levels.
 I, however, wanted to test out the particulars of the study.
 Bluntly put, I wanted to see what would happen when I directly exposed the balls to UV light.
 I did this through an open window during the heat of day when the UV Index was high.
 I noticed they immediately began to grow upon first exposure.
 I knew this is the area where the body produces the vast majority of testosterone, so it made sense that local exposure to sunlight would trigger a disproportionate increase.
 The physical changes I observed coupled with the increases in energy and motivation to work out convinced me not only that the study was accurate, but that it was a major game-changer for the sports and fitness industries.

 Exposing one’s nether parts to sunlight is neither practical nor desirable for obvious reasons.
-This has led some guys aware of the benefits to use UV red light therapy to achieve the same outcome in the privacy of their own home (see here).
+This has led some guys aware of the benefits to use UV red light therapy to achieve the same outcome in the privacy of their own home (link).
 I don’t doubt this works, but since it’s not something I’ve personally experimented with, I won’t say much about it.
 What I do know is that red light technology can be quiet pricey.
 However, I did discover a cheap and natural method that arguably worked even better for me than expensive alternatives.

-Today I make sure I get adequate sun exposure as part of a healthy lifestyle, but I have not experimented with UV light or Vitamin D in this fashion in over a year.
+Today I make sure I get adequate sun exposure as part of a healthy lifestyle, but I have not experimented with UV light or Vitamin D in this fashion in years.
 Currently, I have no reason to maintain peak testosterone levels.
 However, if I ever found myself training for an athletic competition or was experiencing symptoms of low testosterone, the power of the sun would be my first recourse.
 Nowadays people are quick to take supplements, inject steroids, or go on testosterone replacement therapy, giving up on their body’s natural ability to produce what they need.
 Meanwhile, nature offers a cheaper (if not free) solution that is arguably more effective than artificial alternatives.
 See my article on the The Most Natural Way To Optimize Vitamin D Levels for more pro tips on harnessing the power of the sun.